AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/customizing/customize-cif-components.md

        + README.md
     ```

-3. Open a new terminal window and build and deploy the project to a local instance of AEM;
+1. Open a new terminal window and build and deploy the project to a local instance of AEM;

     ```shell
     $ cd acme-store/
     $ mvn clean install -PautoInstallAll
     ```

-4. Add the necessary OSGi configurations to connect your AEM instance to a Magento instance or add the configurations to the newly created project.
+1. Add the necessary OSGi configurations to connect your AEM instance to a Magento instance or add the configurations to the newly created project.

-5. At this point you should have a working version of a storefront that is connected to a Magento instance.
+1. At this point you should have a working version of a storefront that is connected to a Magento instance.
 Navigate to the `US` > `Home` page at: [http://localhost:4502/editor.html/content/acme/us/en.html](http://localhost:4502/editor.html/content/acme/us/en.html)

    You should see that the storefront currently is using the Venia theme.
 Expanding the Main Menu of the storefront, you should see various categories, indicating that the connection Magento is working.

     ![Storefront configured with Venia Theme](/help/commerce-cloud/assets/customize-cif-components/acme-store-configured.png)

-## Author the Product Teaser
+## Author the Product Teaser {#author-product-teaser}

 We will be extending the Product Teaser Component throughout this tutorial.
 As a first step, we will add a new instance of the Product Teaser to the Home page in order to understand the baseline functionality.

 1. Navigate to the **Home Page** of the site: [http://localhost:4502/editor.html/content/acme/us/en.html](http://localhost:4502/editor.html/content/acme/us/en.html)

-2. Insert a new **Product Teaser** Component into the main layout container on the page.
+1. Insert a new **Product Teaser** Component into the main layout container on the page.

     ![Insert Product Teaser](/help/commerce-cloud/assets/customize-cif-components/product-teaser-add-component.png)

-3. Expand the Side Panel (if not already toggled) and switch the asset finder dropdown to **Products**.
+1. Expand the Side Panel (if not already toggled) and switch the asset finder dropdown to **Products**.
 This should display a list of available products from a connected Magento instance.
 Select a product and **drag+drop** it onto the **Product Teaser** component on the page.

     ![Drag + Drop Product Teaser](/help/commerce-cloud/assets/customize-cif-components/drag-drop-product-teaser.png)

     > Note, you can also configure the displayed product by configuring the component using the dialog (clicking the *wrench* icon).

-4. You should now see a Product being displayed by the Product Teaser.
+1. You should now see a Product being displayed by the Product Teaser.
 The Name of the product and the Price of the product are default attributes that are displayed.

     ![Product Teaser - default style](/help/commerce-cloud/assets/customize-cif-components/product-teaser-default-style.png)

-## Customizing the markup of the Product Teaser
+## Customizing the markup of the Product Teaser {#customize-markup-product-teaser}

 A common extension of AEM components is to modify the markup generated by the component.
 This is done by overriding the [HTL script](https://docs.adobe.com/content/help/en/experience-manager-htl/using/overview.html) that the component uses to render its markup.
 HTML Template Language (HTL), is a lightweight templating language that AEM components use to dynamically render markup based on authored content, allowing the components to be re-used.
 The Product Teaser, for example, can be re-used over and over again to display different products.